python-discord/infra/inventory/README.md

 ## Content
 - `group_vars`: Configuration variables for kubespray in various contexts.
+This directory is not covered by ansible-lint, and should generally not be used to add new configuration.
+Instead, that should be placed appropriately within the project as normal.
 - `patches`
 - `hosts.yaml`: The main hosts file for our infrastructure.